misternasty/focalcodec/README.md

 ## ▶️ Quickstart

-We use `torch.hub` to make loading the model easy (no need to clone the repository):
+📌 **NOTE**: the `audio-samples` directory contains downloadable audio samples that you can use to test the codec.

+You can easily load the model using `torch.hub` without cloning the repository:

 ```python
 import torch